What are the Symptoms of a Heart Attack?

 What are the Symptoms of Chest Pain Originating from Your Spine?

 Your spine is a prevalent cause of chest pain.
 Treating your thoracic spine and rib cage is usually the solution.
 However, chest pain originating from your spine won’t kill you, but a heart attack can!

-Spinal Discs can refer pain through your chest wall like a knitting needle.
+Spinal Discs can refer to pain through your chest wall like a knitting needle.
 Coughing or Sneezing hurts.

-Thoracic Facet Joints refer pain around your rib cage.
+Thoracic Facet Joints refer to pain around your rib cage.
 Trunk movements will aggravate or ease your pain.

 Rib Joints send pain down and around your rib cage.
 Pain can increase with coughing, deep breathing and trunk or shoulder movements.